demo-kratia/druid/docs/api-reference/service-status-api.md

 #### URL
 <get>`GET`</get> `/druid/historical/v1/readiness`

-Similar to `/druid/historical/v1/loadstatus`, but instead of returning JSON with a flag, responses 200 OK if segments in the local cache have been loaded, and 503 SERVICE UNAVAILABLE, if they haven't.
+Similar to `/druid/historical/v1/loadstatus`, but instead of returning JSON with a flag, it returns status codes.

 #### Responses
 <!--DOCUSAURUS_CODE_TABS-->

 <!--200 SUCCESS-->
 <br/>
-*Segments successfully loaded*
+*Segments in local cache successfully loaded*
 <!--503 SERVICE UNAVAILABLE-->
 <br/>
-*Segments have not been loaded*
+*Segments in local cache have not been loaded*

 <!--END_DOCUSAURUS_CODE_TABS-->